Close

 Do Cruise Ships Have to Comply with the Americans with Disabilities Act (ADA)?

-The Americans with Disabilities Act is a wide-ranging set of legislation that aims to protect people who have disabilities from unfair treatment or discrimination.
-The legislation applies to employers, federal programs, and privately owned businesses, amongst others.
+The Americans with Disabilities Act (ADA) is a critical piece of legislation that aims to protect people with disabilities from discrimination and unfair treatment.
+The legislation applies to employers, federal programs, and privately owned businesses, among others.

-The legislation even applies to the construction and operation of cruise ships.
-Cruise lines must ensure that their ships provide standardized levels of access on board the ship and make reasonable modifications to facilities and services provided.
+The legislation even applies to the construction and operation of cruise ships that make port in the United States or enter U.S. waters.
+Cruise lines must ensure that their ships provide standardized levels of access on board and make reasonable modifications to facilities and services so that all passengers can use them.
+If you were injured on board a cruise ship and suspect that the cruise ship could have been doing more to help you with your disability, our lawyers can see whether you have a lawsuit and could seek compensatory damages.

 There are five titles under the ADA that categorize the protections provided by area.
 The title that applies to cruise ships and other common carriers is Title III, Public Accommodations.
 Other privately-owned entities that must comply with Title III of the ADA include hotels, retail stores, restaurants, private schools, movie theaters, and sports arenas, among others.

-Title III not only sets minimum standards for accessibility in these facilities, but it also requires the operators of these facilities to make “reasonable modifications” to account for people with disabilities.
-This includes structural modifications as well as service modifications.
+Title III not only sets minimum accessibility standards for these facilities, but also requires their operators of these facilities to make “reasonable modifications” to accommodate people with disabilities, including structural and service modifications.

-While the ADA was passed in 1990, the rules for how it would apply to cruise lines were not really set out until 2015, when the Justice Department reached a settlement with Carnival Cruises.
-The settlement provided the standards for how cruise ships should operate in order to comply with the ADA.
+While the ADA was passed in 1990, the rules governing its application to cruise lines were not definitively set until 2015, when the Justice Department reached a settlement with Carnival Cruises.
+The settlement established the standards for how cruise ships must operate to comply with the ADA.
 This included having accessible cabins and providing equal access to amenities and attractions on board.

 It is also important to note the difference between service animals and other designations.
-There are much more stringent rules against emotional support and therapy animals among most of the major cruise lines.
+There are stricter rules against emotional support and therapy animals among most of the major cruise lines.

 Foreign ships must also follow international maritime laws and guidelines.
 If a foreign ship’s obedience to the ADA would violate some other obligation or threaten ship safety, it is permitted to violate ADA requirements.
 These situations are rare, but they provide a defense that might be raised against you if you were to file a lawsuit, so it can be helpful to have your cruise ship lawyer familiarize you with these nuances.

-What Happens if a Cruise Ship Doesn’t Comply with the ADA?
+What Can You Do if a Cruise Ship Doesn’t Comply with the ADA?

 How Can ADA Guidelines Help You with Your Personal Injury Lawsuit Against a Cruise Ship?